 - Houston is growing and gentrifying way too fast; Austin is growing and gentrifying way too fast.

-- Houston has a lot of fratboy douchebags who landed $200,000-per-year oil-industry jobs right out of college and truly believe climate change is an Al Gore-perpetrated hoax; Austin has a lot of tech-industry insufferables who think it’s inherently virtuous to work 19 hours per day and who achieve tumescence at the mere mention of “Big Data.”
+- Houston has a lot of fratboy douchebags who landed $200,000-per-year oil-industry jobs right out of college and truly believe climate change is an Al Gore-perpetrated hoax; Austin has a lot of tech-industry insufferables who think it’s virtuous to work 19 hours per day because they’re “changing the world” and who achieve tumescence at the mere mention of “Big Data.”

 And really the only thing you need to know: